chetanmeh/meta64/docs/bugs-and-todos.md

 * after uploading attachment image, viewing it, then deleting it, and uploading another, browser caching us using the same version number as the original.
 Solution: need to use random generated number for binary version rather than, a sequential one.
 Will still work fine, but no risk of reusing the same URL again.
-* nt:bin nodes (nodes that are there as a binary or image attachment) should not show up unless you are in 'advanced' mode, and they are showing up.
+* **bin** nodes (nodes that are there as a binary or image attachment) should not show up unless you are in 'advanced' mode, and they are showing up.
 * password cookie key will be encrypted using AES from http://point-at-infinity.org/jsaes/, probably and probably the https://panopticlick.eff.org/ methodology of generating a string to use for the encryption key which will be rather unique to the machine.
 This means if a hacker gets your cookie, it will still be difficult to decrypt, unless they can also run javascript on your machine and sent the output to their servers.
 Of course a hacker can lure you to their server, where they can run JS on a page and get your panopticlick info, but that is one additional challenge for them.